About Beginning ASP.NET 3.5

-Note: If you're just starting out with ASP.NET, take a look at Beginning ASP.NET 4 in C# and VB instead as it deals with the latest and greatest versions of ASP.NET and Visual Studio.
+Note: If you're just starting out with ASP.NET, take a look at Beginning ASP.NET 4.5.1 in C# and VB instead as it deals with a later version of ASP.NET and Visual Studio.

 Beginning ASP.NET 3.5 is written from scratch for ASP.NET 3.5 (part of Visual Studio 2008) that emphasizes the topics and techniques "Beginning" level readers need to know most.